molab-itp/content-2023/weeks/02_swift.md

 - create a git repo named Week02

-- create a repo for a Xcode playground that makes an 1024x1024 image
+- create an Xcode playground that makes an 1024x1024 image in the Week02 repo

-- add a link to your playground repo on the
+- add a link to your Week02 repo on the

   - [wiki home page](https://github.com/mobilelabclass-itp/content-2023/wiki)